 As a pharmacy technician, you'll need to have a strong attention to detail, unparalleled integrity and compassion for others.
 The role can be fast-paced and demanding at times so the ability to work well under pressure is also necessary.

-If you’re considering a career as a pharmacy technician, now is a great time.
-The field is expected to grow faster than average (9 percent) through 2024 and you can expect to earn a median salary of $30,410.
+If you're considering a career as a pharmacy technician, now is a great time.
+The field is expected to grow faster than average over the next decade and you can expect to earn a median salary of $37,790.

 Pharmacy technicians are needed across the country for a number of reasons.
 The population is aging and chronic diseases often require medication.
 In addition, more U.S. citizens have access to health insurance which covers many types of prescriptions.

 As pharmacies increase their patient care services, pharmacy technicians will be needed to assist pharmacists more than ever.
 Accurately collecting patient information and preparing medications are critical pharmacy technician skills.

 As the pharmaceutical industry grows, more schools are offering certificate and degree programs to prepare the next generation of pharmacy technicians.

 Certificate programs typically take one year or less to complete.
 If you're interested in earning a more extensive education, an associate degree is another option.
 Although you'll spend approximately two years in school, you'll learn the necessary pharmacy technician skills in addition to earning a liberal arts education.

 Courses typically include pharmacy law and ethics, medication dispensing, record keeping and medication dosages.